About The HyperTexts

 proudest publications." — Paul Stevens, poet and editor of The

 "Dear Michael B, Your site is the only place I have ever been on the Internet.

 Looking through literary magazines listed, poets, and comments, not to mention

 the beautiful opening graphic, I'm just amazed ..." — Jean Mellichamp Milliken, editor of The Lyric

-"Some of the best poetry on the web."―Vera Ignatowitsch, poetry editor of Better Than Starbucks
+"Some of the best poetry on the web."―Vera Ignatowitsch, editor-in-chief of Better Than Starbucks

 "As I told one of our members, The HyperTexts reads like a 'Who's Who' in contemporary poetry today!" — Michael Morton, Director of the Net